Packages

 nix shell github:fuellabs/fuel.nix#fuel

-the shell the tools will no longer be on the PATH
+When you exit the shell the tools will no longer be on the PATH.

 versions.
 E.g. in the following, we trivially switch between a stable fuel